 Bartica, one of Guyana’s most beautiful towns, is located in Region 7, also called the Cuyuni-Mazaruni Region of Guyana, South America. where the Cuyuni and Mazaruni Rivers merge with the Essequibo River.
 The population of Bartica is approximately 20,000, and the main economic activity of the residents of Bartica is gold mining.

 The town of Bartica sits on the left bank of the Essequibo River at the confluence of the Cuyuni and Mazaruni Rivers.
 In 2016, Bartica was officially declared a township by then President David Granger making it the official capital of Region 7.

-At the time of this article, (last updated 16th of January, 2023), tourism in Bartica is believed to have excessive potential but is poorly developed or advertised.
+At the time of this article, (last updated April, 2023), tourism in Bartica is believed to have excessive potential but is poorly developed or promoted.

 The name “Bartica” comes from an Amerindian word meaning “red earth.”
 Red earth is abundant in the Bartica area, and this is what likely influenced the name.

 How to Get to Bartica

 From Georgetown, it is possible to get to Bartica using public transportation.
 First you need to take a bus going to Parika.
-The bus charges 500 Guyana dollars from Georgetown to Parika per person.
+The bus charges about 500 Guyana dollars from Georgetown to Parika per person.
 The drive from Georgetown to Parika is approximately 30 minutes.
 You can get a bus from the bus park in Georgetown which is located close to the Stabroek Market, or you can get a bus from the junction near to the Demerara Harbour bridge.